Narendra Giri

-Mahant Narendra Giri was an Indian Hindu leader from Allahabad, Uttar Pradesh.
+Mahant Narendra Giri (born 1961 - death 2021) was an Indian Hindu leader from Allahabad, Uttar Pradesh.
 He served as the President of Akhil Bharatiya Akhara Parishad, the largest organized body of Hindu seers and ascetics in India, for two consecutive terms from 2014 until his death.
 Giri was the head of Baghambari Math, a more than 400-year-old Hindu monastery, since 2004.
 He was the chief priest (Mahant) of Allahabad's Bada Hanuman Temple, one of India's most-visited temples, which is also administered by Baghambari Math.
 Giri died by suicide at his residence (Baghambari Math) in Prayagraj on 20 September 2021.
 His death case is being investigated by the CBI.

 Early life

 He was born in 1961 in a village called Bibipur, in the Saidabad town of Prayagraj.
 He was a native of Chhatauna village of Sarai Mamrej in Gangapar area in Allahabad.
 His real name was Rajendra Singh.
 His father Bhanu Pratap Singh was a member of the Rashtriya Swayamsevak Sangh.
 He did his education from a local school called Babu Sarju Prasad Singh Inter College.
 He left his home in 1983 at 21.